hojelse/using-algs4/README.md

 ### 2. Create a folder structure

-You can create a folder structure with:
+You can create a folder structure like this:
-1. a `lib/` folder for algs4.jar
-2. a `.classpath` file with simply a single line `lib`

-e.g.:

 ```
 kattis/
 ├─── lib/
 │    └─── algs4.jar
 ├─── MyProgram.java
-├─── .classpath
 ```

 ### 3. Install [java extension pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)